zapalabs/zapa/README.md

 To validate the Zapa chain and start earning ZAPA on the fuji network:

 1. Run a zcash node
-2. Launch the zapavm plugin
+2. Launch the zapavm plugin ontop of an existing avalanchego fuji deployment.

 ### Step 1: Run zcashd